-- A nation-wide lockdown announced on March 21, 2020.
-Gradual lifting of lockdown from March 22 but curfew to be observed between 9 p.m. to 5 a.m.
-Movements in and out of Kigali City prohibited. - Government has established an online platform for people in need of essential services including visiting hospitals, attending to emergencies, shopping etc. to apply for clearance of movement. - Citizens or foreigners returning to the country are subject to a 14-day mandatory quarantine at designated locations at their own cost; - Suspension of all commercial flights to and from the country except for cargo and essential services. - Places of worship closed as well as educational institutions (schools and colleges), and bars. - Restaurants and cafes allowed to operate until 7;00 p.m. - Social distancing to be observed. - Wearing of face masks is mandatory in public places and multi-family settings. - All borders closed except for goods and cargo services. - Internal travel between districts and cities not authorized except for medical reasons or essential services. - Markets to operate at 50% capacity with prevention and rotation measures in place. - Deployment of five high-tech robots from 20th May 2020 to limit the risk of healthcare workers from contracting COVID-19.
+- Educational institutions (schools and colleges), and bars to remain closed. - Restaurants and cafes allowed to operate until 7;00 p.m. - Social distancing to be observed. - Wearing of face masks is mandatory in public places and multi-family settings. - All borders closed except for goods and cargo services. - Internal travel between districts and cities not authorized except for medical reasons or essential services. - Markets to operate at 50% capacity with prevention and rotation measures in place. - Deployment of five high-tech robots from 20th May 2020 to limit the risk of healthcare workers from contracting COVID-19.
 The robots' tasks include mass temperature screening, delivery of food and medication to patients, capturing data and detecting people not wearing masks. - Screening at all market centres in place and compulsory - Wholesale and Retail shops to operate with essential staff only with social - Funeral gatherings restrictions lifted a little with mourners not exceeding 30 allowed, up from the maximum of 20 people previously allowed. - Shops closed except for those selling food, medicine and other essential services. - Contact-tracing for suspected infected persons to be conducted for further follow-up, testing, and treatment. - Hospitality establishments including hotels, restaurants, and coffee shops to register all customers patronizing their premises.
-This is to aid in contact tracing.

-- Citizens urged to use mobile money and online banking whenever possible to limit the transfer of paper money and minimize person to person contacts - The World Bank on April 7th, 2020 approved a USD 14.3 million (RWF 13.65 billion) International Development Association (IDA) credit as emergency response towards efforts to contain COVID-19. - New Guidelines for the Mining sector issued on 5th June 2020 and included: mining operators and quarry owners to provide relevant personal protective equipment (PPEs) to all workers, and miners to put in place contact tracing programmes. - As from 4th June 2020 both Kamembe Town in Rusizi District and Rubavu Town in Rubavu District put under total lockdown for two weeks.
-Travel in and out of the two districts restricted. - Public transport within the two districts of Rubavu and Rusizi is restricted and only cargo transporting vehicles either transiting or destined for the two districts would be allowed to continue operating.
+This is in aid of contract tracing. - As from 22nd July 2020 all staff of national parks, airports, and hotels near tourist sites to be tested every two weeks for COVID-19 as the country prepares to start receiving international flights beginning 1st August 2020. - Citizens urged to use mobile money and online banking whenever possible to limit the transfer of paper money and minimize person to person contacts - The World Bank on April 7th, 2020 approved a USD 14.3 million (RWF 13.65 billion) International Development Association (IDA) credit as emergency response towards efforts to contain COVID-19. - New Guidelines for the Mining sector issued on 5th June 2020 and included: mining operators and quarry owners to provide relevant personal protective equipment (PPEs) to all workers, and miners to put in place contact tracing programmes. - As from 4th June 2020 both Kamembe Town in Rusizi District put under total lockdown for two weeks.
+Travel in and out of the district restricted. - As from June 30th,travels restrictions in and out of Rubavu District put in place since 4th June lifted. - Public transport within the district of Rusizi is restricted and only cargo transporting vehicles either transiting or destined for the district would be allowed to continue operating. - On 1st July the Ministry of Health launched a random street testing survey in Kigali City to assess COVID-19 situation. - Maximum utilization of non-intrusive cargo scanners for homogeneous goods. - The whole clearance process for imports, exports and transit is conducted in the Rwanda Electronic Single Window (RESW) which minimizes to a great extent any human intervention. - Trade Facilitation / Business